 We will consider some examples for the above-mentioned options.

 Example #1 – Formatting the Cells in Excel

-Click on this option and then select the range where the format has to be applied.
-After the formatting is applied we will get the range formatted as an original.
+- Finally, select the range where we must apply the format.
+After the formatting is used, we will get the range formatted as an original.

 Example #2 – Formatting the Conditional Formatted Data

 The steps to copy the apply the conditional formattingApply The Conditional FormattingConditional formatting is a technique in Excel that allows us to format cells in a worksheet based on certain conditions.
 It can be found in the styles section of the Home tab. from one range to another range of cells are,

 Step 1: We must select the range of data with already applied Conditional Formatting, and click “Format Painter.”

 The steps will be the same as explained above, but the only difference is that we also copy the conditional formatting of the cellsConditional Formatting Of The CellsConditional formatting for blank cells can be accessed from the new rules of conditional formatting tab and then in the cells that contain blank value which is the second option.
 In other words it means a certain cell which doesn’t have a value assigned to it.
 It doesn’t have a numeric, alphabetic or any sort of character as value.
 It is just blank. in this case.

 Example #3 – Formatting the Shape of Object